DevendraPratapYadav/SuperpixelSegmentation/README.md

 * Create a folder "darknet" in project directory.
 Place "cfg/yolo-voc.cfg" and yolo-voc.weights in the "darknet" folder.
 This pretrained YOLO model will be used to get object detection results.

 ### Execute programs:
-1) Place 'release' folder (containing SBD dataset) in same directory as this file
+1) Place 'release' folder (containing SBD dataset) in project directory

 2) To test on a single image, run 'main.py'.
 Enter the exact image serial number as present in the SBD dataset, and the threshold value (between 0 to 1), when prompted.